Lenses CLI¶

 Note

-flag will not result in a different output here because the logs are displayed as simple (colorful) text.
+The --output flag will not result in a different output here because the logs are displayed as simple (colorful) text.

 User Profile¶